-I had the blessing of teaching a lesson about the Tower of Babel.
-I must admit, I thought that this lesson would be rather “simple” to prepare and deliver.
-After all, most of the students in my class ( grade three) must have heard this story at least once, if not more, before.
+I had the blessing of teaching a Sunday School lesson about the Tower of Babel but I must admit, I was foolish to think that this lesson would be “simple” to prepare and deliver.
+I figured that most of the students in my class ( grade three) must have heard this story at least once, if not more, before.
+But I was wrong!

 The question that made a thousand teachers sweat before: